 The good news, arguably, for society is that most people fit very well into the specialist category and are perfectly happy to drill vertically into their chosen area of expertise.
 For some of us however, sticking with a single topic can be maddening, and this is where you benefit from us.

-Ms. Sher calls people like us “Scanners”, and we drill deep into a subject like the specialists, with an important distinction: we drill vertically and horizontally.
-While the specialist is intelligent to be sure, many of them do not want to learn new topics, new disciplines.
+Ms. Sher calls people like us “Scanners”, and we drill deeply into a subject like the specialists, with an important distinction: we drill vertically and horizontally.
+While the specialist is intelligent to be sure, many of them do not want to learn new topics or new disciplines.
 The Scanner, on the other hand is energized with the new.
 Not simply satisfied with a generalist’s knowledge of a topic, the Scanner wants to KNOW a new topic, and that’s where the marketing world benefits from the Scanner mind.

 Whether you own your business or you are charged with its upkeep, I understand you.
 I understand your peaks and valleys and what keeps you up at night.
 I understand personnel dynamics and conflict.
 And, most importantly, I can help you solve some of your most perplexing business problems – including the ones you don’t yet know you have.

 Because of that entrepreneurial wanderlust, I have worked with some of the biggest and brightest marketing and media companies and minds in the world.
-Every encounter, every project was an opportunity to walk away with golden nuggets meant to be passed on to the benefit of our clients.
+Every encounter, every project was an opportunity to walk away with golden nuggets meant to be passed on to the benefit of my clients.